MediciHouse07/Learning_Records/FM_04_differential_equation.md

 - 1 find critical point, 2 draw graph f(y), interest is >0 and <0
 - 1500 mins dy/dt = ry minus w bank case
 - graph with dy/dt on the y axis, y on the x axis

+2022/06/27:

+1500<->End

+- logistic EQN
+- 2336 mins example
+- k decline as y increases
+- the spread of disease, the spread of rumour
+- y less than 0, no physical meaning
+- stable solution
+- unstable solution, y = 0
+- semi stable
+- 3700 mins, harvesting case
+- 4458 mins, maximum rate of harvesting
+- there is claps in the end of the lecture